 The world of work is changing faster than most realize.
 We see that the frontline organizations need to include all employees, in our case, the primary target group, deskless workers, to be part of the entire organization to create a higher value.
-Enterprises are increasingly influenced in adopting modern digital workplace as they think about the Future of Work.
+Enterprises are increasingly influenced in adopting modern digital workplaces as they think about the Future of Work.
 According to a new market research report,(1) the Digital Workplace Market is expected to grow from USD 13.4 billion in 2018 to USD 35.7 billion by 2023.
 The Deskless Workforce is around 2.7 billion people.
 We need to find a better way.

 But What is Digital Workplace?

-There's a lot of confusion about what the digital workplace is.
+There's much confusion about what the digital workplace is.
 So, let’s first get that straight.
-A digital workplace isn't an intranet 3.0.
-"The digital workplace is more than tools, technology or a single technical setting you turn on in your organization.
+A digital workplace isn't an intranet 3.0-X.X.
+"The digital workplace is more than tools, technology, or a single technical setting you turn on in your organization.
 It's a new way of working that empowers employees with freedom of operation, to be more efficient and productive."
 Gartner defines the digital workplace (2) as “an ongoing, deliberate approach to delivering a more consumer-like computing environment that is better able to facilitate innovative and flexible working practices.”

 Inphiz redefines the Digital Workplace as DIGITAL WORKSPACE.
-It states that digital workplace is not a place but space which means that employees can access any device using mobiles, assistants or wearables to get connected.
+It states that a digital workplace is not a place but space which means that employees can access any device using mobiles, assistants, or wearables to get connected.
 All of this needs to be a part of the marketplace of future API-economy.

 More than 70% of employees around the world work remotely at least once a week.
 Forbes(3).
-They are forced to remember numerous logins as they switch between applications—not to mention the time they waste searching across locations for information.
-With new workstyles and complex IT environments, it’s increasingly frustrating for people to get work done in a productive way.
+They are forced to remember numerous logins as they switch between applications—not to mention when they waste searching across locations for information.
+With new work styles and complex IT environments, it’s increasingly frustrating for people to get work done productively.
 Employees are looking for consumer-like experiences to match technology in their personal lives, with greater flexibility on where and how they work.

-Digital workspace is putting the consumerisation in the workplace by changing the way businesses operate, collaborates, and record and share information by providing a UNIFIED, secure and intelligent workspace.
-The unified communication and content collaboration from legacy process systems, O365 into ONE power workspace, allows employees with FREEDOM OF OPERATION to work with single access anywhere, anytime and with any device.
+Digital workspace puts consumerization in the workplace by changing how businesses operate, collaborate, and record and share information by providing a UNIFIED, secure, and intelligent workspace.
+The unified communication and content collaboration from legacy process systems, O365 into ONE power workspace, allows employees with FREEDOM OF OPERATION to work with single access anywhere, anytime, and with any device.

-It is the unified communication and content collaboration segment which is expected to hold the largest market size in the global Digital Workplace Market by 2023.
+The unified communication and content collaboration segment is expected to hold the largest market size in the global Digital Workplace Market by 2023.
 (4)

 Here is how you can VISUALIZE the digital workplace that will change dramatically the way employees work

-- Digital workspace will go beyond traditional business landscapes to optimise operations and empowers all from field & remote workforce to the C-suite bringing agility, transparency and openness into the system.
-It will bring increased responsiveness to business needs, by providing innovative and quick solutions to fix customers problems.
+- Digital workspace will go beyond traditional business landscapes to optimize operations and empowers all from the field & remote workforce to the C-suite, bringing agility, transparency and openness into the system.
+It will increase responsiveness to business needs by providing innovative and quick solutions to fix customer's problems.

-- The approach of combining financial and HR data to create the workday will give the employee a seamless experience.
-From the boardroom to the executive team and to the first line workers, every employee will be engaged and empowered.
+- Combining financial and HR data to create the workday will give the employee a seamless experience.
+From the boardroom to the executive team and the first-line workers, every employee will be engaged and empowered.

-- Enabling a high degree of workforce autonomy in terms of decision making, open and transparent communication around KPI will boost overall enterprise competitiveness.
+- Enabling a high degree of workforce autonomy in decision-making, open and transparent communication around KPI will boost overall enterprise competitiveness.

-- An enterprise omnichannel experience which will empower employees with 360-degree engagement with the information, data and tasks to become more productive.
+- An enterprise omnichannel experience will empower employees with 360-degree engagement with the information, data, and tasks to become more productive.

 We know enterprise needs to change.
 But, here are some UNCOMFORTABLE TRUTHS

-- 90 percent of IT decision makers believe legacy systems are holding their organisations back from deploying digital technologies.
+- 90 percent of IT decision-makers believe legacy systems are holding their organizations back from deploying digital technologies.
 (5)

 - 91 percent of CIOs feel pressured to cut IT department cost (6)